Use a combination of marginal shelf pond plants, submerged oxygenating plants & waterlilies to create a healthy pond

 How many plants do I need for my pond?

 - Choose a selection of both upright marginal plants (sent in 11cm baskets) and horizontally rafting plants (sent in 9cm baskets) to give a balance for both wildlife and water quality.

 - Choose a waterlily or waterlilies of the size that will give your pond at least a 50% coverage in 3 years using the spread details on the description page of each waterlily variety.

-- The aquatic pond plants are placed on the shelves in their baskets in groups
+- Place the aquatic pond plants on the shelves in their baskets in groups, not as individual baskets.